Understanding your bill

 - your payment at check-in didn’t cover the full cost of the services you were scheduled to receive, and/or

-You may receive different types of services during a single visit.
+You may receive preventive and non-preventive care services during the same visit.
 And these may result in different costs.
 For example, suppose you come in for a routine physical.
-Since routine physicals are considered a preventive care services, they’re typically covered at little or no cost to you.
+Since routine physicals are considered a preventive care service, they’re typically covered at little or no cost to you.

 During your checkup, however, your doctor might decide that a mole needs to be removed for testing.
-Because mole removal and testing are considered a non-preventive care service, you’d probably have to pay an additional copay, coinsurance, or deductible payment for this procedure.
+Because mole removal and the lab tests involved in testing are considered non-preventive care services, you’d probably have to pay an additional copay, coinsurance, or deductible payment for these procedures.
+So, although your routine physical exam would be covered at little or no cost as a preventive care service, additional payments would probably be required for the two non-preventive services connected with your visit.
 The extra costs will appear on your bill later.

-Depending on the types of services you receive, you may get what’s known as a physician bill or a hospital bill.
+Depending on the types of services you receive, you may get what’s known as a professional bill or a hospital bill.

 - Hospital bill — If you’re admitted to the hospital, this bill will show your charges for most services you receive there, including surgery and anesthesia.